Tower Bridge in London

 Visa routes index

-Scan every major route in one place, grouped the same way you will see them on GOV.UK.
+Scan every major route in one place, grouped the same way you will see them on the official site.
 Use this to orient, then open the official page for exact eligibility and evidence requirements.

 Work visas